j3-signalroom/apache_flink-kickstarter/README.md

 > **Confluent Cloud API**
 >
 > Confluent Cloud requires API keys to manage access and authentication to different parts of the service.
 An API key consists of a key and a secret.
-You can create and ?manage API keys by using the [Confluent Cloud CLI](https://docs.confluent.io/confluent-cli/current/overview.html).
+You can create and manage API keys by using the [Confluent Cloud CLI](https://docs.confluent.io/confluent-cli/current/overview.html).
 Learn more about Confluent Cloud API Key access [here](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html#ccloud-api-keys).
 > Using the Confluent CLI, execute the follow command to generate the Cloud API Key:
 > ```
 > confluent api-key create --resource "cloud"